HOW TO FIND A LOST PET

 Please be sure to take your signs back down when you find your pet so neighbors will know to help you again if needed!

 Most cats are nearby within their territory and hiding silently.
 While signs/fliers may be helpful, it is more likely the cat is hiding and therefore more important that someone search nearby hiding places (inside sheds etc).
-For more information on lost cat behavior, check this page at Missing Pet Partnership.
+For more information on lost cat behavior, check this page at Missing Animal Response Network.

 Notify your neighbors and search their yards